RCL98/Robotics/MatrixGame/README.md

        1. Start Game: starts a new game, on the LCD will be displayed relevant info: number of lives, score, and difficulty level
        2. HIGHSCORE: contains a list with the first 3 highscore players
        3. Settings: allows the user to set it's name, and the difficulty level(starting level): 0 - NOVICE, 1 - NORMAL, 2 - HARD.
-                     The difference between the difficulty is the following: each level starts with the same drop speed, that is the speed at which blocks fall automatically one row, but in time this speed changes, and it changes according to the difficulty level: 17.5 seconds for level 0, 15 second for level 1, and 11 seconds for the hardest level.
+                     The difference between the difficulty is the following: each level starts with the same drop speed.
+That is the speed at which blocks fall automatically one row.
+But in time this speed changes, and it changes according to the difficulty level: 17.5 seconds for level 0, 15 seconds for level 1, and 11 seconds for the hardest level.
 The                          amount with which the speed changes also varies with the level.
        4. Info: contains information about the developer(name, GitHub link, and the name of the game)
        5. Exist: exists to the main menu screen